-Using Video & AI To Improve The Student Experience (Infographic)
+Using Video & AI To Improve Student Experience

 Think back to the popularity of Smart Board use in the classroom.
 Technology provides a way to show students a wider range of opportunities.
 Today, 86% of educators – including teachers, principals, and more – believe students need to enhance their tech knowledge, and learn video capturing skills to succeed in order to succeed in their future workplace.

 Why so?
 Using video maximizes classroom time.
 Education institutions have reported some interesting numbers, documenting that 91% of students experience satisfaction when learning by video.
 Not only is the student more satisfied, but their achievements improve by 82%, as well.
 Think about the reapable benefits of a flipped classroom.

 With flipped focus, students learn new content outside of class, through video and tech.
 A flipped classroom proves beneficial because the focus is 80% student-centered, and students discuss and explore applications in-class.

 On the other hand, traditional teaching only centers 35% of instruction on the student.
 Teachers review homework and present new content in class, while students are left to do homework and practice what they’ve learned after school hours have concluded.

 The benefits of a flipped classroom are endless.
 Primarily, a flipped classroom increases student engagement, allows learning to be more collaborative, and guides students to self-discovery.

 Of course, there are challenges in any instance.
 Pointing this out, a flipped classroom can easily become active, noisy, and distracting for those who struggle to work in the aforementioned conditions.

 Furthermore, flipped instruction must be strategically executed for reapable benefits to be available as students may have trouble focusing in a flipped learning environment.